connorbrez/Turbulent/README.md

 ------------------------
   Releases: https://github.com/connorbrez/Turbulent/releases

-  Theyre are specfic releases for certain operating systems.
-If you download the specfic release for your OS and it does not work, please support a bug report and download the universal version.
+  They're are specfic releases for certain operating systems.
+If you download the specfic release for your OS and it does not work, please report the bug here: https://github.com/connorbrez/Turbulent/issues and download & try the universal version.

   Mac users download universal release.